Italy flag Italy: Business Environment

 The Italian legislation provides several reduced VAT rates:

-- 10% for medicines, supplies of food and drink in restaurants, bars and hotels, supplies of electricity, methane and liquid petroleum, all for domestic use, electricity and gas for use by extraction enterprises and industrial enterprises, accommodation services rendered by marina resorts, the supply of pellet, and the supply of feminine hygiene products (different from the ones listed above for 5%).
+- 10% for medicines, food and drink in restaurants, bars, and hotels, electricity, methane, and liquid petroleum for domestic use, electricity and gas for extraction and industrial enterprises, accommodation services by marina resorts, supply of pellet (VAT reduced from 22% to 10% from 1 January 2023), baby products such as powdered milk and foodstuffs for infants (VAT increases from 5% to 10% from 1 January 2024), and feminine hygiene products, compostable or washable (VAT increases from 5% to 10% from 1 January 2024).

 Other Consumption Taxes